-Federal customer agencies can count on GSA to provide first class workplaces at good economies to the American taxpayer, while ensuring environmental stewardship through sustainability.
+Federal customer agencies can count on GSA to provide first class workplaces at a good value to the American taxpayer, while ensuring environmental stewardship and achieving sustainability.
 The head of each federal agency is responsible for ensuring that all necessary actions are taken to integrate environmental accountability into agency day-to-day decision making and long-term planning.
 This is stated in the goals and requirements of Executive Orders 13514 and 13423, Strengthening Federal Environmental, Energy and Transportation Management and in the Energy Independence and Security Act.
 The Department of Energy created a concise summary of requirements as part of their Federal Energy Management Program.

 The purpose of this website is to inform our clients, federal agencies and interested organizations on how GSA accomplishes this stewardship.
 The Rocky Mountain Region employs the concepts of sustainability into its business process through:

 - Environmental protection: Reducing and mitigating environmental risks and pollution

 - Business performance: Operating more efficiently and reducing costs

 - Community involvement: Improving employee and public awareness of environmental responsibility